Soni-Sachin-94240/MS-Fabric-Extract-and-Load-from-External-API/README.md

-# Extract and Load from External API to Lakehouse using Data Pipelines (Microsoft Fabric)
+# Extract and Load data from External API to Lakehouse using Data Pipelines (Microsoft Fabric)

 ## Problem Statement